anish-123233/Hotel/README.md

 # Data Schema and Structure

-Atliq's database structure as seen below consists of 5 tables with a total row count of 143,911 records.
+The Atliq database follows a Star Schema consisting of 5 tables: 2 fact tables and 3 dimension tables, with a total of 143,911 records.

 ![Hotel Data Model](data_model.png)